- Interstate Highways

 - Segment 3 – north end, FM 2181 to US 380, 10.5 miles

 Segment 2 received environmental clearance in January 2011; Segment 1 received environmental clearance in December 2011; and Segment 3 received environmental clearance in January 2012.
-If construction begins in 2013, work could be complete by 2017.

 This section of the I-35 corridor is on the list of Texas’ 100 most congested roadways.
 Expanding I-35E will reduce congestion that results in lost work time, increased fuel costs and higher price of goods.